How did your Premier League players fare on international duty?

 Cenk Tosun was having a nightmare game for Turkey before helping to mastermind their 3-2 comeback win over Sweden.
 The Everton striker inadvertently headed away a chance for his country and missed a one-on-one when a 15-yard touch took the chance away, but his pass for substitute Emre Akbaba to set up the equaliser with two minutes to go was followed by an incredible 92nd-minute winner from the same scorer.

-Gylfi Sigurdsson was unable to inspire Iceland as they slumped to a 3-0 defeat against Belgium on Tuesday
+Gylfi Sigurdsson was unable to inspire Iceland as they lost 6-0 against Switzerland and 3-0 against Belgium.

 Fulham